 Make sure that billing is enabled for your Google Cloud Platform project.

-- Enable the Container Registry and Compute Engine APIs.
+- Enable the Container Registry and Compute Engine API.

 - Make sure you have the following installed on your local machine: